Shimizu Hiroshi Collection - Part 1 Yamaai No Fukei (4-DVD)

 The package: Gorgeous.
 Beautifully bound, heavy, thick cardboard, individual cases opening book-style inside a similarly sturdy box with one photo from the film on one side and small drawing with the title on the other.
 Exceptionally nice.

-Image: Quality is about what I anticipated - perhaps even exceeding my expectations.
+Image: Quality is about what I anticipated.
 The Japanese are notorious for the poor storage of vintage films but these four features are all very watchable.
 The only silent entry, Japanese Girls at the Harbor, interestingly enough looks very strong throughout most of the film but has scattered individual frame damage (see sample below).
 I also enjoyed it very much and it is advertised as a 'bonus' adjunct to the collection of the three later films.
-In each of the three others detail is expectantly soft but contrast is very passable, although blacks and whites have some fade to them.
+In each of the three others detail is expectantly soft but contrast is very passable, although blacks and whites have a green infiltration.
 I don't suspect any vast restoration has been done but seeing as the majority of information in the text inserts is in Japanese I can't state that with any certainty.
 Noise is very minimal.
 Unfortunately Mr. Thank You, possibly the most anticipated of the collection, is also the weakest image-wise.
 It shows some frailty although the story intent shines through regardless.
 The Masseurs and a Woman might be the cleanest but has some excessively bright scenes in the beginning so, for all, the image quality here is far from pristine.
 The big plusses are that they are progressive and haven't had blanket boosting to hide the damage marks as we see from many inferior Japanese DVD production companies.

 Audio - Firstly, Japanese Girls at the Harbor, is truly silent throughout without augmentation of any musical accompaniment.
 For the other three the audio is as similarly as weak as the image representations.
 'Hiss' exists as well as a few dropouts and softened pops.
 I doubt anyone would expect crystal clear audio, but I can only confirm that this still leaves something to be desired.
 The optional English subtitles appear a bit précised but are clear enough, and given adequate time onscreen, to view without strain.